How to prepare FBA shipment – Guide

 - Click on “Print box labels”.
 This will provide a .pdf version enabling you to print the labels.
 Once done, you will be able to see the shipment number on the summary page.

-Note: Shipment number can be used to track the items you have sent.
+Note: The shipment number can be used to track the items you have sent.
 The same process is to be repeated for all other locations where your products will be sent.

 Your FBA shipment is ready!